Insurance for your motorcycle or scooter

 - Collision coverage

 Covers damage to your motorcycle that result from a collision with another object, which can include a car or a motorcycle, a tree or a building.
+It can also cover an upset of your motorcycle, which can help cover your bike due to loss of footing, falling over or sliding out and making contact with the ground.
 You can choose your own deductible for this coverage.

 - Comprehensive coverage